Caring for Your Baby's Teeth

 Schedule your baby's first visit to a pediatric dentist after the first tooth appears (at about six to 12 months).

-Flouride is a mineral that helps teeth develop and resist decay.
-In many places, flouride is naturally present in local water supplies at various levels.
-If you live in an area that doesn't have flouridated water, ask your baby's doctor if your baby or child needs a fluoride supplement.
+Fluoride is a mineral that helps teeth develop and resist decay.
+In many places, fluoride is naturally present in local water supplies at various levels.
+If you live in an area that doesn't have fluoridated water, ask your baby's doctor if your baby or child needs a fluoride supplement.
 Unless your child's dentist advises otherwise, wait until after age two or three years to start with fluoridated toothpaste.

 To avoid tooth decay, do not put your infant, toddler, or young child to bed with a bottle of juice, formula, or milk.
 The liquid that bathes the teeth and gums from sucking on the bottle stays on teeth and can cause tooth decay.
 That happens even if a baby's teeth haven't yet erupted through the gums.
 If your child won't nap or go to bed without a bottle, fill it with plain water instead.